Sewage Ejector Pump Problems: Signs, Solutions & Repair Costs

 Backups are the worst-case scenario and usually result from:

-- Flushing non-flushable items (wipes, paper towels, feminine hygiene products, dental floss)
+• Flushing non-flushable items (wipes, paper towels, feminine hygiene products, cotton swabs, dental floss)

-Learn more about sewer line issues that can compound backup problems when your ejector fails.
+Learn more about sewer line repair options that can compound backup problems when your ejector fails, or explore trenchless sewer repair if excavation isn't a good fit for your yard.

 How to Troubleshoot Float Switches & Check Valves

-These two components are responsible for the majority of ejector pump problems.
+These two components are responsible for nearly a third of all ejector pump service calls in 2026.
 Here's how to diagnose each one safely.

 Troubleshooting the Float Switch